 We cannot predict what effect, if any, sales of our shares in the public market or the availability of shares for sale would have on the market price of our common stock.
-However, future sales of substantial amounts of our common stock in the public market, including shares issued upon exercise of outstanding options or warrants or the termination of the Lock-Up Agreements, or the perception that such sales may occur, could adversely affect the market price of our common stock.
+However, future sales of substantial amounts of our common stock in the public market, including shares issued upon exercise of outstanding options or warrants, or the perception that such sales may occur, could adversely affect the market price of our common stock.